-Before the hanichim (campers) arrive, all tzevet who live in tzrifim are required to attend Staff Week.
+Before the hanichim (campers) arrive, all tzevet who live in tzrifim (bunks) are required to attend Staff Week.
 Rashei Edah & Anaf (Heads of Specialty Departments) and Yoatzot (Parent Liaisons) also attend Staff Week.
-First-session and full-summer adult tzevet come for Shabbat and two pre-camp training days, and second-session adult tzevet come for one pre-camp training day.
+First-session and full-summer non-bunk tzevet come for Shabbat and two pre-camp training days, and second-session non-bunk tzevet come for one pre-camp training day.

 These pre-camp training days include an orientation to Camp Ramah and its standards, procedures, philosophy, and mission; training in your edah and anaf (department) for specific responsibilities; and training to develop the skills necessary to perform assignments effectively.
 Camp policies and regulations are also reviewed at this time, and final preparations are made for the opening of the camp season.

 Staff members who need to miss any part of staff week or their pre-camp training days must receive prior approval by the CEO or the Assistant Directors.
 You must contact one of our Assistant Directors before June 1st to make these arrangements.

 Training does not end when the campers arrive.
 Camp Ramah New England provides an on-going training program for all levels of tzevet throughout the summer, as well as on-going opportunities for Judaic study.
 We will publicize learning opportunities throughout the summer.